Organization of Young Bulgarian Scouts: Decline and dissolution

 Since 1932 there was a totalitarian drift and the Scout Movement suffered the attacks of power to force a merger into a single state youth organization on several occasions, without success.
-In 1940, with a brief letter to the International Scout Office in London, the leaders of the ОБМР reported on their self-dissolution, forced by the Ministry of War, General Hristo Lukov, and his assistant Colonel Svetoslav Akbarov.
+In 1940, with a brief letter to the International Scout Office in London, the leaders of the ОБМР reported on their self-dissolution, forced by the Ministry of War, General Hristo Lukov, and his assistant Colonel Svetoslav Akrabov.
 Officially Bulgarian Scouting was disbanded.
 Since then, the ОБМР began its transformation towards a militarized state youth organization.
 On December 29, the 25th National Assembly passed a law on the organization of Bulgarian youth in a state organization that would later become "Brannik", initiative of the then prime minister Bogdan Filov.
+Since Bulgaria was not a German-occupied country, the dissolution did not affect the Russian Scout troops, which continued to function normally to a certain extent until the end of the war.

 John S. Wilson, director of the International Office, tried unsuccessfully to bring positions in Bulgaria, Romania and Yugoslavia closer together to maintain links between the International Scout Office with the new organizations reconverted into unique youth movements, to work for a common cause, facilitate exchanges, train courses in Gilwell Park or participate in international conferences as observers.
 It was unsuccessful due to subsequent events that prevented compliance with the signed agreements.

 Scouting was outlawed after the war as well, when communists controlled Bulgaria.
 Scout resources during the communist period were confiscated and redistributed to the Pioneri and the chavdari of the Dimitrovist Pioneer Organization "Septemberists" for communist youth.